BOCK-AI/BAVT/README.md

     *FOR LINUX:*
     Clone the `2-D-LIDAR` branch of this repository and navigate into the `BAVT` directory.
 Run these commands in your terminal or command prompt:
     ***IT IS NOT REQUIRED TO CLONE THE REPOSITORY MULTIPLE TIMES.
-PLEASE IGNORE THIS IF YOU HAVE ALREADY CLONED IT IN A PREVIOUS STEP.***
+PLEASE IGNORE THIS IF YOU HAVE ALREADY CLONED IT IN A PREVIOUS TUTORIAL.***
     ```    git clone https://github.com/BOCK-AI/BAVT/   ```

     **Enter** the BAVT directory.